shashankcuber/Neural-B-Spline-Image-Registration/README.md

 ## Output

-The algorithm saves all plots, figures, and their corresponding control points in:
+The algorithm saves all plots in:
 ```
 plots/test-1/<num_points>/
 ```